-Introductory Microbiology Staff Contact: A/Prof G.H.
-Fleet
+Introductory Microbiology Staff Contact: A/Prof GH Fleet CP14 S1 L2 T2 Note/s: Not offered in 1996

 This subject is designed as a prerequisite to FOOD2517 for students with very limited or no background in basic microbiology.
 It covers the fundamentals of microbial taxonomy, ecology, cytology and biochemistry and the basic technologies of microbial culture, isolation, enumeration and identification.